 Are Mountain Monsters Real?

-Anyone who watches the Mountain Monsters can tell that the majority of the show is staged.
-The premise is that a group of native West Virginians, who call themselves the AIMS team (Appalachian Investigators of Mysterious Sightings), explore the Appalachian Mountains in search for these mythological mountain monsters.
+Anyone who watches Mountain Monsters can tell that the majority of the show is staged.
+The premise is that a group of native West Virginians, who call themselves the AIMS team (Appalachian Investigators of Mysterious Sightings), explore the Appalachian Mountains in search of these mythological mountain monsters.

-Some of the mountain monsters are better well-known than others, laced through books, films and general creative fiction.
+Some of the mountain monsters are better-known than others, laced through books, films and general creative fiction.
 Here are some of the best mountain monster stories and if there are any facts behind the camp stories and childhood tales.

 Mothman